trislett/TFCE_mediation/README.md

 * version 1.3.4-1.3.5: small bug fixes, and various alpha features for tm_multimodality.
 * version 1.3.6 is now available on [pypipe (PIP)](https://pypi.org/project/tfce-mediation/).
-* Added an option to include vertex or voxel 4D images as covariates to multiple-regression analysis.
-Variance Inflation Factor (VIF) images are automatically outputted to check for multicollinearity among independent variables (only an issue if the approximately VIF > 5).
+* Added an option to include vertex or voxel 4D images as covariates to multiple-regression analyses.
+Variance Inflation Factor (VIF) images are automatically outputted to check for multicollinearity among independent variables (only an issue if the VIF is approximately > 5).

 30-8-2017